- The bike may pull one direction or the other, requiring constant input on the

 - It may.
 Depending on the tire diameters you had when the chassis was set up, and what you are going to fit now, some ride height changes may be required.
 It is best to talk with us about your decision before you buy and we will help you select the best option.

-If you alter the air flow of a carbureted bike with different pipes, air-box modifications, cams, etc, you would need to change the jetting.
-Make the same changes on a fuel injected bike, and you must adjust the fuel curve electronically, and that's where the Power Commander comes in.
-With a Power Commander equipped EFI bike you have more control over the fuel curve than with carburetors, i.e. you can improve deceleration popping without affecting idle; you can not do this with carburetors.
-With a Power Commander on your bike, it will run smoother, cooler and have better throttle response.
+If you alter the air flow of my bike with different pipes, air-box modifications, cams, etc, you would need to change the fueling.
+You must adjust the fuel curve electronically.
+With a tuner equipped EFI bike you have more control over the fuel curve. i.e. you can improve deceleration popping without affecting idle.
+With a tuning device on your bike, it will run smoother, cooler and have better throttle response.

 - Reduces running temperatures, pinging, and can help prevent pipe bluing.

 - In most cases, in order for the manufacturer to deny warranty for a failed component, they must prove that the aftermarket part caused the component to fail.
-As the Power Commander cannot send current to the stock ECU, it is highly unlikely that it could damage the stock system in any way.
+As some tuners cannot send current to the stock ECU, it is highly unlikely that it could damage the stock system in any way.